 Make sure the communication between the controller and Mother is not blocked by a firewall, and that the network ports specified in Mother.ini are available.
 If the ports cannot be opened, the console in the Processing IDE’s for the two sketches will contain messages alerting to the fact.
 If this is the case, change the ports in the MotherControllerExample sketch, and read the documentation below on how to edit the mother.ini file towards setting an unused port for Mother.

 Post a question on the "Contributed Library Questions" section of the Processing forum :) Make sure to also send me a link to your thread at onar3d, at hotmail.com or at gmail.com, since I don't always check the Processing forum.
+It’s a good idea to keep any conversations on the forum however, so that other users of the library can also benefit from reading them.

 Mother 1.0 Usage instructions